JeschkeLab/DeerLab/docsrc/source/api/paramodel.rst

     mod = paramodel(fcn,n)

-Converts the input function handle ``fcn`` to a valid DeerAnalysis parametric model compatible with the fit functions, e.g. :ref:`fitparamodel`.
+Converts the input function handle ``fcn`` to a valid DeerLab parametric model compatible with the fit functions, e.g. :ref:`fitparamodel`.
 The number of parameters in the resulting parametric model must be specified by ``n``.
 The initial guess values of all parameters are set to zero.
 The resulting parametric model ``mod`` is returned in as a function handle.

 .. code-block:: matlab